- Zinc is effective against mild to severe acne and is available as a topical or oral treatment

-- Oral zinc supplements are considered more effective than topical zinc.
+- Oral supplements are considered more effective than topical applications, especially for severe acne

 Is Zinc Good for Acne?

-In another study on zinc for acne, effervescent zinc formulations and zinc gluconate appear to have better results than other types of zinc.
+In another study, effervescent zinc formulations and zinc gluconate were more effective than other types of zinc.
 Yet more research shows that methionine-bound zinc significantly reduces acne pustules.

 How does it work?

 Zinc is also antibacterial.
-It has been shown to kill at least two forms of bacteria that cause acne: Cutibacterium acnes (C. acnes) and Propionibacterium acnes (P. acnes).
+It has been shown to kill Cutibacterium acnes (formerly Propionibacterium acnes), the bacteria associated with acne.

 Zinc inhibits the activation of keratinocytes, the cells that produce keratin.
 Keratin is a binding protein in skin cells and hair.
-Overproduction of keratin results in acne and blocked pores, so regulating its production naturally helps reduce acne.
+Overproduction of keratin results in blocked pores and acne, so regulating its production naturally helps prevent acne.

-Oral zinc supplements plays a hand in vitamin A’s conversion into retinol, which is also an antibacterial, acne-fighting nutrient.
-It can make topical retinol for acne more effective.
-In addition to treating and preventing current breakouts, retinol also helps to heal papules, pustules and scars caused by acne.
+Oral zinc supplements play a hand in vitamin A’s conversion into retinol, (which is also an antibacterial, acne-fighting nutrient) by boosting the efficacy of topical retinol.
+In addition to treating and preventing current breakouts, retinol also helps to heal papules, pustules and scars.

 Like vitamin A, oral zinc supplements also make vitamin E more effective.